stuf/masayards-calmm/README.md

 ## Known issues

  * **OSX** - placing the main window in a screen with a different pixel density may cause blurriness in the game.
+ * Packaging the app does not include the `PepperFlashPlugin` required for the app function correctly (used in the `webview`), which results in the application terminating right after startup.

 ## Acknowledgements

+ * [Vesa Karvonen](https://github.com/polytypic) for excellent and insightful input and suggestions on practices.
- * Thanks to chentsulin's excellent [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) for a nice base to build an Electron application on.
+ * chentsulin's excellent [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) for a nice base to build an Electron application on.